History of Sino-Russian relations

 After Japan was defeated in 1945, the Chinese Civil War erupted again.
 In 1949, with Soviet support, the CCP established the People's Republic of China, which entered into an alliance with the Soviets.
 After Stalin's death in 1953, Nikita Khrushchev came to power, who denounced Stalin in 1956, leading to ideological tension between the two countries to emerge.
 In 1961, CCP leader Mao Zedong accused the Soviet leadership of revisionism, leading to the Sino-Soviet split.
 Both countries competed for leadership over the global communist movement.
 In 1969, a brief border war between the two countries occurred.
 Khrushchev was replaced by Leonid Brezhnev in 1964, who abandoned many Soviet reforms criticized by Mao.
 However, China's anti-Soviet rhetoric intensified under the influence of the Gang of Four.
 Mao died in 1976, and the Gang of Four lost power in 1978.
 After a period of instability, Deng Xiaoping became the new leader of China.
 The philosophical difference between both countries lessened since China's new leadership abandoned anti-revisionism.
 Deng's reform and opening up did not bring an immediate end to conflict with the Soviet Union.
 In 1979, China invaded Vietnam, which was a Soviet ally.
-After Mikhail Gorbachev became the Soviet leader in 1985, the Soviet Union reduced the garrisons at the Sino–Soviet border ad in Mongolia, resumed trade, and dropped the border issue.
+After Mikhail Gorbachev became the Soviet leader in 1985, the Soviet Union reduced the garrisons at the Sino–Soviet border and in Mongolia, resumed trade, and dropped the border issue.

 Rapprochement accelerated after the Soviet Union fell and was replaced by the Russian Federation in 1991.
 Sino–Russian relations since 1991 are currently close and cordial.
 Both countries maintain a strong geopolitical and regional alliance and significant levels of trade.
 The land border between the two nations was demarcated in 1991, and they signed the Treaty of Good-Neighborliness and Friendly Cooperation in 2001.
 Ties have continued to deepen after the 2022 Russian invasion of Ukraine, with Russia increasingly becoming dependent on China since it was hit with large-scale international sanctions.